polkadot-js/docs/docs/api-contract/start/basics.md

 The `@polkadot/api-contract` comes with 3 general helpers and has `*Rx`-based versions for the users of the `ApiRx` version of the API.
 However here we will focus only on the `ApiPromise`-based version of the helpers, in much the same way as the [API documentation](../../api/intro.md).
 The 3 main interfaces provided are -

-- [CodePromise](code.md) - This allows use to manage actual WASM code and deploy it,
+- [CodePromise](code.md) - This allows us to manage actual WASM code and deploy it
 - [BlueprintPromise](blueprint.md) - This allows us to manage on-chain code hashes and use this as a blueprint for the creation of contracts
 - [ContractPromise](contract.read.md) - This allows us to manage on-chain contracts, making read calls and executing transactions on contracts
 - Abi - This is a generic registry that contains all the types and all the messages for a given ABI